 We inquired of the personnel responsible for reporting Metro Transit's NTD data whether there were any temporary interruptions in transit service that occurred during the report year and if the interruptions were due to maintenance or rehabilitation improvements to a fixed guideway or high intensity busway segment.
-We were informed that there were no interruptions in transit service that lasted more than 12 months, and the interruptions were not due to maintenance or rehabilitation improvements to a fixed guideway or high intensity busway segment (Policy Manual, Federal Funding Allocation Test q).
+We were informed there were days where service was interrupted.
+Light rail mode did not operate for six days (May 29 through June 3); motor bus mode did not operate for five days (May 29 through June 2); and commuter rail mode did not operate for three days (May 29, June 1, and June 3) due to civil unrest in Minneapolis.
+These interruptions in transit service did not last more than 12 months, and the interruptions were not due to maintenance or rehabilitation improvements to a fixed guideway or high intensity busway segment (Policy Manual, Federal Funding Allocation Test q).